icecube/icetray-public/icetray/resources/docs/services.rst

   simplify things for the end user but doesn't adequately hide its implementation details.
 It simply exchanges one kind of complexity for a different kind.
-* It is difficult to test the I3GSLRandomService... configuration and construction is tied to this factory pattern.
+* It is difficult to test the :cpp:class:`I3GSLRandomService` ... configuration and construction are tied to this factory pattern.

 New option in V3 - just pass as parameter
 -----------------------------------------